-The thing I remember most was the scent of lavender spreading in the air, intense and delicate, which combined with that magnificent purple sea really inebriated us by triggering the “kiss between the rows”.
+The thing I remember most was the scent of lavender wafting through the air, intense and delicate that combined with that magnificent purple sea really intoxicated us by triggering the “kiss between the rows.”

-The Valensole plateau or Plateau de Valensole is located south of the department of the Alpes de Haute-Provence at 500 metres above sea level.
-With a surface area of 800 km², it is recognised throughout the world for the production of Lavender and Lavender.
+The Valensole Plateau or Plateau de Valensole is located in the south of the Alpes de Haute Provence department at 500 meters above sea level.
+With an area of 800 km², it is recognized worldwide for Lavender and Lavender production.

-In fact, the lavender produced in Valensole meets about 80% of the world’s demand for this fragrant flower.
+In fact, lavender produced in Valensole meets about 80 percent of the world’s demand for this fragrant flower.

-This territory confirms Provence as one of the most romantic places in the world and those who appreciate the Provencal landscapes will not be able to do without visiting the Valensole plateau in July, when the lavender blossoms in full bloom.
+This area confirms Provence as one of the most romantic places in the world, and those who appreciate Provençal landscapes cannot help but visit the Valensole plateau in July, when the lavender bloom is at its peak.

-It seems that everything home, flowers, trees, mountains, is placed in a pre-established order to enhance the visitor’s senses and the emotion is guaranteed.
+It seems that everything house, flowers, trees, mountains, is placed with a predetermined order to enhance the visitor’s senses, and excitement is guaranteed.

 When does lavender bloom?
-Lavender blooms throughout the summer, from June until August.
-In Valensole France as in any other region where this aromatic plant is grown, the period of maximum splendour is at the end of June.
-There are varieties that flower a little earlier and others later, but if you go to Valensole Provence at the beginning of July the show is guaranteed.
+Lavender flowering occurs throughout the summer period, starting in June and continuing through August.
+In Valensole France, as in every other region where this aromatic plant is grown, its peak period is at the end of June.
+There are varieties that bloom a little earlier and others later, but if you go to Valensole Provence in early July the show is assured.

-Another of the places where you can observe the same magnificent composition of the lavender fields can be found by visiting Gordes and the Senanque Abbey: a picturesque 11th century grey stone abbey, also immersed in lavender.
+Another of the places to observe the same magnificent composition of lavender fields can be found by visiting Gordes and Senanque Abbey: a picturesque 11th-century gray stone abbey, also surrounded by lavender.

 How to get to Valensole

-To get to the lavender area, we left the city of Aix en Provence on the A51 towards Manosque.
-We left Sain Paul lez Durance taking the D952, the same road that leads to the Gorges du Verdon.
-Once we arrived at the village of Riez, there is a diversion that leads to the top of the plateau.
+To get to the lavender area, we left the city of Aix en Provence via the A51 towards Manosque.
+We exited at Sain Paul lez Durance by taking D952, the same road that leads to the Verdon gorges.
+Arriving at the village of Riez, there is a detour leading to the top of the plateau.

 Lavender in Provence

-To see the lavender in bloom this area should be visited between the end of June and the beginning of August, when the harvest turns the purple sea into rows of small green hemispheres!
+To see lavender in bloom this area should be visited between late June and early August, when the harvest turns the purple sea into rows of tiny green hemispheres!

-French lavender grown in Provence meets about 80% of world demand for the production of all products derived from its flowers.
+French lavender grown in Provence meets about 80 percent of the world’s demand for the production of all products derived from its flowers.

-There are two types of lavender that are grown here: Lavender and Lavenderino: the first is mainly used to produce essences to be used mainly in perfumery and cosmetics in another important area of Provence, in Grasse.
+There are two types of lavender that are grown here: lavender and Lavender: the former is mainly used to produce essences for use mainly in perfumery and cosmetics in another important area of Provence, in Grasse.

-The Lavandino is instead used to make traditional soap.
+Instead, the Sink is used to make traditional soap.

-After our stop in the lavender fields, along the way we stopped at one of the many shops selling typical products derived from the cultivation of this medicinal plant… and of course we bought some products without which, at that moment, it seemed that we could not live.
+After our stop in the lavender fields, along the way we stopped at one of the many stores selling typical products derived from the cultivation of this plant with its officinal characteristics… and of course we bought some of the products without which, at that moment, it seemed we could not live.

-Another special product is made with Lavender, you can tell by the only background noise we heard during our visit: the constant buzzing of millions of bees.
+Another special product is made from Lavender, which can be guessed from the only background noise we heard during our visit: the constant buzzing of millions of bees.

 The lavender honey

-Stopping in one of the little shops along the road back to Valensole, we had the chance to taste lavender honey,a speciality of Provence and more specifically of the plateau.
-With its beige colour and creamy, thin and delicate taste, it is picked from the end of July.
-A fragrant and intense perfume, on the taste reminiscent not only of lavender but also of fig fruits.
+Stopping at one of the little stores along the road back to Valensole, we had a chance to taste lavender honey,a specialty of Provence and more particularly of the plateau.
+With a beige color and creamy, subtle and delicate taste, it is harvested from the end of July.
+A fragrant and intense fragrance, the taste is reminiscent of fig fruit in addition to lavender.

-The lady who sold it to us listed the great number of therapeutic qualities that this honey possesses, but I am always a little skeptical about it.
+The lady who sold it to us listed the large number of therapeutic qualities this honey possesses, but I am always a little skeptical about it.

-The skill of the French in protecting their products-unlike us Italians – protects lavender honey with two quality marks: the Protected Geographical Indication (PGI) “Miel de Provence” (Honey of Provence) and the Label Rouge mark.
+The skill of the French in protecting their products-unlike us Italians-protect lavender honey with no less than two quality labels: the Protected Geographical Indication (IGP) “Miel de Provence” (Provence Honey) and the Label Rouge label.

 Lavender Festival in Provence

-During the months of July and August, there are many events dedicated to lavender, markets, fairs and then, festivals in honour of the purple plant: a lavender festival is held in Valensole on the second weekend of July; the event is very popular with the locals who organise very beautiful events wearing traditional Provencal clothes.
-Lavender is celebrated throughout the area, concluding the festivities with the lavender parade and the lavender fair in August, in Digne-les-Bains.
+During the months of July and August, there are many events dedicated to the lavander, markets, fairs, and then, festivals in honor of the purple plant: In Valensole there is a festival of the lavander in the second weekend of July, in Valensole; the event is very much felt by the locals who organize very beautiful events wearing traditional Provençal clothes.
+Lavender is celebrated throughout the area, concluding the festivities with a lavender parade and lavender fair in August, in Digne-les-Bains.